akashsinghal/accelerated-container-image/cmd/ctr/artifact.md

 The `artifactType` field is an artifact specific field that can be used to specify artifact specs.
 Here we use `dadi.image.v1` as the artifact to distinguish the spec.

 The `blobs` field is equivalent to the `layers` field.
-In order to add the config field to the artifact, the standard convention for DADI image artifact is to add the config blob as the first blob in the list.
+In order to add the OCI DADI manifest descriptor and the config field to the artifact, the standard convention for DADI image artifact is to add the OCI DADI image descriptor as the first blob in the list and the config blob as the second blob in the list.

 The `mediaType` must be `application/vnd.cncf.oras.artifact.manifest.v1+json`